vmasterov/RUDN__PoorVisionModule/README.md

 ```

 ## Settings
 The module receive object with 2 callback function: activated and deactivated.
-You can initialized and destroyed other plugins in this callbacks.
+You can initialize and destroy other plugins in this callbacks.
 ```javascript
 $( document ).ready( function(){
    $( '.activate-pvm-module' ).vmPVD(